-Part of your Scouting journey involves taking on leadership roles, which is great because leadership is an important skill you’ll constantly use throughout the rest of your life!
+Part of your Scouting journey involves taking on leadership roles, which is fantastic because leadership is an important skill you’ll constantly use throughout the rest of your life!
 Whether you’re applying for jobs or guiding your troop, leadership is one of the qualities that’ll come up again and again.

 In my experience, Scouting is the perfect opportunity to learn how to become a more effective leader!
 In this guide, I’ll go over some of my best tips and tricks to help you become a dependable leader within your troop.
-When finished, you’ll be 100% prepared to successfully begin leading your fellow scouts. 😀
+When finished, you’ll be 100% prepared to successfully begin leading your fellow Scouts. 😀

 Understanding The Scouting Leadership Roles